ZwodahS/ZwodahS/devlog/croprotation/production-engine-builder.md

 On the other hand, CR's graph is more boring because everything just connects to crop types.
 Removing cards will not break the graph as long as I ensure that types are never fully removed.

-Both have their own pros and cons, but if you want to vary the starting condition of each run(See Variance Section below), a tag based approach like CR will probably be better.
+Both have their own pros and cons, but if you want to vary the starting condition of each run, a tag based approach like CR will probably be better.

 In addition to this, adding new cards to CR became easier, since I do not need to update the old cards to name the new cards directly.